Phomhado/New-Portfolio/README.md

 - 📫 **Contact Information**: Find ways to get in touch with me for projects, opportunities, or just to talk!

 Feel free to visit and send me constructive suggestions... thank you for your visit!

+P.S: This website is still being coded, so expect some little errors and bugs here and there! it is not on the final version yet, so be patient!